pingidentity/ping-cloud-base/k8s-configs/cluster-tools/base/pgo/base/README.md

 # PGO: The Postgres Operator from Crunchy Data

-This directory contains UNMODIFIED manifest yamls.
-They are copied directly from the `./kustomize/install` directory in this repository: https://github.com/CrunchyData/postgres-operator-examples
+This directory contains UNMODIFIED manifest yamls with the exception for the image repositories being changed to our ECR repo.
+They are copied directly from the `./kustomize/install` directory https://github.com/CrunchyData/postgres-operator-examples

 ALL directories/files are copied here, even if they are unused.
 The only portion of this directory that is Ping-specific